isamosss/public-test-repo/README.md

 4. With the closest matches from the Vector Database, the inference processor will use the plain text data that was store with the vector to do a basic calculator of average cost from those closest 3 matches.
 5. The Front End will pull the images from S3 to show it in the UI.
 The UI will also show the accuracy, the image of each match and the metadata that was stored on each match.

-# Deployment steps:
+# Solution Deployment Requirements:

+Before deploying the solution, make sure the following requirements have been met.

-## Step 1: Enable Bedrock Models
+## Requirement 1: Enable Amazon Bedrock Models

 Go To the Bedrock console in one of the Bedrock supported regions and enable at least the following models: